I love traveling the world, but sometimes I just want to enjoy new things at home. So I learn how to make them and share them with you!

 Yep.
 All you need is the SCOBY.
 Occasionally I'll go online to get tips for the brewing process, and I see websites selling DIY kits for anything from $25 to $50.
 Are you kidding me?
 If you are the type of person who is willing to care for your brew from week to week, you can gather the supplies you need to begin with minimal effort at a fraction of that cost.

-If you want to brew your own, it’s a pretty simple system: kombucha is made by fermenting tea with a SCOBY.
+If you want to brew your own kombucha, it’s a pretty simple system: it's made by fermenting tea with the aforementioned SCOBY.
 That stands for Symbiotic Culture of Bacteria and Yeast.